tritemio/FRETBursts/docs/source/installation.rst

 Downloading FRETBursts
 ----------------------

-You can download a simple ZIP-ball containing FRETBursts by clickind on **Download ZIP** on
+You can download a simple ZIP-ball containing FRETBursts by clicking on **Download ZIP** on
 `FRETBursts Homepage <https://github.com/tritemio/FRETBursts>`__ on GitHub.